-Body temperature is a vital, biomarker that can reveal deep insights into your current state of metabolism, immune function, fitness, hydration and ability to endure environmental stressors.
+Body temperature is a vital, biomarker that can reveal deep insights into your current health.

 The current temperature of your body indicates how well you are generating and radiating heat.
 Body temperature regulation is a critical function controlled by the hypothalamus (brain region in charge of homeostasis).
 Just a few degrees too hot, or cold, and critical biological functions stop working effectively – this is why temperature makes such a big difference to your energy and performance.

 Core body temperature is the temperature of your internal organs (heart, kidneys and brain) and is kept under tight control between approximately 36.5 °C – 37.4 °C. It usually requires invasive procedures to measure accurately (which people generally don’t appreciate) so both doctors and devices usually measure surface temperature.
 Internal thermometers (in the ear or mouth) are able to take temperatures close to core body temperature, because they go slightly inside the body.